krytarowski/coreclr/Documentation/building/netbsd-instructions.md

 make install
 ```

-CoreCLR is installed under the `$PREFIX`/CoreCLR subdirectory, by default it's `/usr/pkg/CoreCLR`.
+CoreCLR is installed in `/usr/pkg/CoreCLR` subdirectory by default.

 PAL tests